• WORK

 completion: 2013

-the entrance hall expands vertically in a multiple high void along with a geometric pattern made with traditional tiles.
-All the meeting rooms and rest areas are situated here, while the offices face to the street and have a narrow balcony between the glazing and the louvers.
+The entrance hall expands vertically in a multiple-high void along with a geometric pattern made with traditional tiles.
+All the meeting rooms and rest areas are situated here, while the offices face the street and have a narrow balcony between the glazing and the louvers.

 VENICE APARTMENTS